 Do you live or work near to the coast?
 Want to help the RNLI with coastal safety?

-Do you live or work near to the coast?
-If so you could be involved with the RNLI in producing innovative Water Safety Sand Signage.
+If you live or work near the coast, you could be involved with the RNLI in producing innovative Water Safety Sand Signage.
 These signs are used to highlight local hazards and conditions.

 When will you be asked to do this?